Insurance Discovery for a Proactive Revenue Cycle Management

-To me, this is one example of an inefficient verification process.
+To me, this is one example of an inefficient insurance verification process.

-If the folks doing verification are being diligent enough to verify the information on every patient, I would think we could at least provide them with the reason for failure and the information the payer had that was different from the provider.
+If diligent verification is being done for every patient, I would think we could at least provide them with the reason for failure and the information the payer had that was different from the provider.
 An even more inefficient process is not doing verification at all, which I see more often than I want.
 Both situations create additional work for the patient account team once they submit a claim and get a denial.

-You may have heard me preach the benefit and necessity of demographic and insurance verification on every single visit no matter how confident you are the information hasn’t changed, but there are additional steps you can take to make sure you are in the best position to receive payment for your services.
+You may have heard me mention the benefits of demographic and insurance verification on every single visit.
+This process should happen no matter how confident you are that the information hasn’t changed.
+There are also additional steps you can take to make sure you are in the best position to receive payment for your services rendered.

 Self-Pay to Bad Debt

 Most organizations define bad-debt as revenue that has been written off due to non-payment for services.

 A shocking 93.94% of true self-pay revenue will be written off to bad-debt while 84.49% of self-pay after insurance will be written off.
 In most organizations, that equates to millions of dollars while in others it could mean billions (Gooch, 2017).